particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 - The first value (1) is the start
 - The second value (1) is the increment
 - The third value (10) is end condition (inclusive)

+If you're coming from a Fortran background, it's not that different from:

+{{> codebox content="/assets/files/node-tutorial/for-loop.f95" format="js" height="200"}}

 #### while loop (top-test)